cyrusbehr/tensorrt-cpp-api/README.md

 - Run the executable and provide the path to your onnx model.
 - ex. `./run_inference_benchmark ../models/yolov8n.onnx`
   - Note: See sanity check section below for instructions on how to obtain the yolov8n model.
+- The first time you run the executable for a given model and options, a TensorRT engine file will be built from your onnx model.
+This process is fairly slow and can take 5+ minutes for some models (ex. yolo models).

 ### Sanity Check
 - To perform a sanity check, download the `YOLOv8n` model from [here](https://github.com/ultralytics/ultralytics#models).